openego/eTraGo/doc/installation.rst

 ========================

 For Windows and/or Mac OSX user we highly recommend to install and use Anaconda for you Python3 installation.
-First install anaconda inclusing python 3.5 or higher version from https://www.anaconda.com/download/ and open an anaconda prompt as administrator and run:
+First install anaconda including python 3.5 or higher version from https://www.anaconda.com/download/ and open an anaconda prompt as administrator and run: